-Additionally, 91,000 square feet (8,400 square meters) at Prologis Park Narita 3 was donated to a major Japanese third-party logistics provider, which aided local relief organizations by receiving and delivering emergency supplies.
+Additionally, 91,000 square feet of space at Prologis Park Narita 3 was donated to a major Japanese third-party logistics provider, which aided local relief organizations by receiving and delivering emergency supplies.
 The space was used as temporary storage for those supplies, which were flown to the disaster sites from the nearby Narita airport.